 If you’re a history buff, then don't miss the Glenn H. Curtiss Museum in Hammondsport, where you’ll learn about the pioneer aviator, “Father of Naval Aviation,” and the “Fastest Man on Earth,” along with their expansive collection of aviation artifacts and other inventions by Curtiss.

-Starting in April, Heritage Village of the Southern Finger Lakes in Corning will be open to visitors for tours where you can experience 1800s life in the Finger Lakes at this interactive historical open-air museum.
+Starting in April, Heritage Village of the Southern Finger Lakes in Corning will be open to visitors for tours where you can experience life in the 1800's in the Finger Lakes at this interactive, historical, open-air museum.

-It is recommended that you contact these museums in advance to plan your visit as some require advance booking or visits by appointment only.
+It is recommended that you contact these museums in advance to plan your visit as some require reservations or visits by appointment only.

 Enjoy Craft Beverages and Wine

-Most tasting rooms are requesting that you make reservations and have group size limitations, so if there is a stop you don’t want to miss, check their website or give them a call to plan ahead.
+Most tasting rooms appreciate reservations and have group size limitations, so if there is a stop you don’t want to miss, check their website or give them a call to plan ahead.

 Soar Through the Sky at Harris Hill

-Starting in April on the weekends, you can get a bird's eye view of the stunning of the Chemung Valley while riding as a passenger in a motorless glider plane with Harris Hill Soaring Corporation.
+Starting weekends in April, get a bird's eye view of the stunning vistas of Chemung Valley while riding as a passenger in a motorless glider plane with Harris Hill Soaring Corporation.
 The National Soaring Museum is located here too.
-Visitors can view the beautiful, finely-crafted sailplanes, tracing the history of motorless flight from its founding in the 1930s - right here on Harris Hill - to the present-day gliding.
+Visitors can view the beautiful, finely-crafted sailplanes, tracing the history of motorless flight from its founding in the 1930s - right here on Harris Hill - to present-day gliding.

 If you’re visiting early Spring, you can taste some of nature’s candy during maple syrup season.
 Many of our region’s farms and orchards produce pure maple syrup, and you not only get to sample this season’s tasty syrup but also bring it back home to your kitchen.
-Find maples syrup and more local ingredients to take home at some of our farmer’s markets that are open year-round, like Parluski’s Farms in Bath, Stewart’s Family Farm in Hornell, Chamberlain Acres Farmer’s Market in Elmira, Painted Post Farmers Market in Painted Post, Oak Hill Bulk Foods in Penn Yan, Apple Barrel Orchards in Penn Yan, Thyme Stands Still Farm Stand in Burdett, and Oak & Osage Farm in Hammondsport to name a few.
+Find maple syrup and more local ingredients to take home at some of our farmer’s markets that are open year-round, like Parluski’s Farms in Bath, Stewart’s Family Farm in Hornell, Chamberlain Acres Farmer’s Market in Elmira, Painted Post Farmers Market in Painted Post, Oak Hill Bulk Foods in Penn Yan, Apple Barrel Orchards in Penn Yan, and Oak & Osage Farm in Hammondsport to name a few.
 Make sure to visit Tioga County and explore their Maple Trail too!

 Flower & Garden Centers